huseyin/myhttp/README.md

 `myhttp` is a tool that can make parallel GET requests to the given URLs.
 It will return the MD5 format of the response body along with the URL.
-If a request fails, it will provide a message to inform the user about the failure. `myhttp` quarentees that the outputs is consistent for every request.
+If a request fails, it will provide a message to inform the user about the failure. `myhttp` quarentees that the output is consistent for every request.

 Installation
 ------------